JDrocks450/KrabbyQuestEmu/README.md

     > Handles the extraction of Assets to a directory *Vital*
   - Map Screen Editor
     > Allows creators to add and remove waypoints on the map screen to any level including custom ones.
+  - Save File Editor
+    > Allows users to edit their scores on certain levels.
+Used mostly for development, however if you need it, it's here for you.
 - Game
   - Loading Levels
     > All levels are loadable, some with incomplete objects
   - Start Screen
-    > Menus in the game were bland, so they are being replaced with newer menu styles that are less abrasive.
+    > Menus in the game were bland, so newer menus were designed to be fully 3D, using assets from the original game.
   - Map Screen
-    > This menu has also gotten a visual improvement.
+    > This menu has also gotten a significant visual improvement, complete with a 3D version of the original map screen.
   - Basic UI
-    > Menus, Bonus/Patty collection UI is implemented
+    > Menus, Bonus/Patty collection UI is implemented, time remaining is implemented
+  - Obstacles
+    > Level time limit (disabled during BETA stage), Goobers, Boxes, Bullies are all ways Spongebob can get hurt, forcing you restart the level for a little challenge.
+When has challenge been a bad thing?
+  - Save Files
+    > Highscores, completed levels, perfected levels, time completed are all tracked in your save file.
+Multiple save files can be used at a time.
 #### Under Development:
+- Launcher/Installer
+  > Two-in-one launcher for KrabbyQuestEmu that take your original Spongebob: Krabby Quest game files (which you must obtain on your own!) and extracts them to allow for customization and to play KrabbyQuestEmu.
+Ordinarily, you would need to do this yourself. *Check Releases for installer updates*
 - Setup Procedure
-  - Make automated setup procedure
+  - Make automated setup procedure (~80% complete)
 - Game
-  - Reimplementing Objects (~80% complete)
+  - Reimplementing Objects (~83% complete)
-  - Highscores
+  - Custom Content (See below)
   - New Features?

 ## Custom Content?